FalkorDB/GraphRAG-SDK/README.md

-# RAG-SDK
+# GraphRAG-SDK

 ## Example

 ### Prerequisites
-RAG-SDK relies on [FalkorDB](http://falkordb.com) as its graph engine and works with OpenAI.
+GraphRAG-SDK relies on [FalkorDB](http://falkordb.com) as its graph engine and works with OpenAI.

 Start FalkorDB locally:
 ```sh